zephyros-dev/blog/src/content/posts/gbww-10-years-plan.md

 [^8.21]: **Kafka**: The Metamorphosis

     - [EUP review of the chosen edition](https://www.euppublishing.com/doi/full/10.3366/E0968136109000843)
-    - Check out the *Translations of the opening sentence* of [Wikipedia page](https://en.wikipedia.org/wiki/The_Metamorphosis) for a list of translations
+    - Check out the *Translations of the opening sentence* section of [Wikipedia page](https://en.wikipedia.org/wiki/The_Metamorphosis) for a list of translations
     - [Guardian articles on various translations of the opening sentences](https://www.theguardian.com/books/booksblog/2015/may/13/kafka-metamorphosis-translations)

 [^9.14]: **Hegel**: Philosophy of Right